onera/paradigm/training/Python/01_Introduction/introduction.md

 In this section we will study the block-distributed approach will having a look at how a parallel mesh read is done.
 We will do this as an interactive game.
 Some of you have a number on your table.
 This number represents the identifier of an MPI rank.
-On the front table, we have laid out tokens representating mesh data stored in a file.
+On the front table, we have laid out tokens representing mesh data stored in a file.
 In ascending order, a representative of each MPI rank will collect an equitably distributed number of tokens.

 *<span style="color:olivedrab;">